 Section 5(b).
-Surgical and Anesthesia Services Provided by Physicians and Other Health Care Professionals
+Surgical and Anesthesia Services Provided by Physicians and Other Healthcare Professionals

 - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - The Network deductible is \$2,000 for a Self Only enrollment or \$4,000 for a Self Plus One or Self and Family enrollment.
 There is a separate Non-Network deductible of \$2,000 for a Self Only enrollment or \$4,000 for a Self Plus One or Self and Family enrollment.
 Incurred expenses do not apply toward both limits.
 The family deductible can be satisfied by one or more family members. - After you have satisfied your deductible, coverage begins for Traditional medical services. - Under your Traditional medical coverage for covered medical expenses, you are responsible for your copayments for Network services and for coinsurance and amounts in excess of the Plan's allowance for Non-Network services. - The Non-Network benefits are the regular benefits of this Plan.
 Network benefits apply only when you use a Network provider.
 When a Network provider is not available, Non-Network benefits apply. - Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost-sharing works.
-Also, read Section 9 about coordinating benefits with Medicare and other coverage. - The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
-See Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.).

-You or your physician must get precertification or prior approval for some surgical procedures.
+Also, read Section 9 about coordinating benefits with Medicare and other coverage. - The services listed below are for the charges billed by a physician or other healthcare professional for your surgical care.
+See Section 5(c) for charges associated with a facility (i.e. hospital, surgical center, etc.). - You or your physician must get prior approval for some surgical procedures including but not limited to: Gender affirming surgery, Bariatric surgery, and Organ/Tissue transplants.
 Please refer to the precertification information shown in Section 3.